Paper Information

 Methodological Paper ($\Psi_{\text{Method}}$)

 This paper focuses entirely on the architecture and workflow of the chemoCR system.
 It proposes specific algorithmic innovations (texture-based vectorization, graph constraint exploration) and defines a comprehensive pipeline for converting raster images into semantic chemical graphs.
-The primary contribution is the system design and its operational efficacy rather than a new physical theory or discovery.
+The primary contribution is the system design and its operational efficacy.

 What is the motivation?